 State of mind 1

-No Air tightness works done on the home
+No air tightness works done on the home

-- Learn and understand your indoor environment,
+Result: Learn about and understand your indoor environment, potentially end up using more energy

 State of mind 2